-We are a collective of Indigenous organizers of the Great Plains working to resist and Indigenize colonial institutions, ideologies and behaviors.
-Our homes are located in the vast grassland of Turtle Island, situated between the Rocky Mountains and the Mississippi River and stretching from the Northern Tundra to the Gulf of Mexico.
+We are a collective of Indigenous organizers of the Great Plains working to resist and Indigenize colonial institutions, ideologies, and behaviors.
+Our homelands are located in the vast grassland of Turtle Island, situated between the Rocky Mountains and the Mississippi River and stretching from the Northern Tundra to the Gulf of Mexico.

 Christine Nobiss, Plains Cree/Saulteaux

 Christine Nobiss is Plains Cree/Saulteaux of the George Gordon First Nation in Saskatchewan, Canada and grew up in Winnipeg, Manitoba, Canada.
 Founder of Indigenous Iowa (now Great Plains Action Society), Little Creek Camp, and Decolonizer with Seeding Sovereignty, she lives a busy life organizing in Iowa and around the country.
 She is also a speaker, writer, artist and movement mentor in Iowa, and across the nation.
 She believes that environmental and social justice work are inextricably linked and change will only happen when we dismantle corrupt political and economic systems and rebuild them with a decolonized worldview.
 Christine graduated from the University of Iowa with a Masters Degree in Religious Studies (with a focus on Native American Religion and Culture) and a Graduate Minor in American Indian Native Studies.
 She fights for a better future for her two small children.